 "It hosted Worlds and it hosted several Stumptown Disc Golf Club C-tiers and B-tiers, so it wasn't like it was a course that nobody knew," Keegan said.
 "Obviously it's a proven world-class track."

 "We linked up with the Rose Festival and they supported and advertised that there was a big disc golf event going on to their reach which is all non-disc golfers," Keegan said.
-"Out of just a dream, the sponsors helped turn it into one of the biggest and best tour events and Blue Lake is the perfect place to host a giant tournament."
+"Out of just a dream, the sponsors helped turn it into one of the biggest and best tour events."

 The pair hoped to build on the first event's success in 2020 but had to cancel it due to the pandemic.